-We work on problems in quantitative biology, materials design, non-equilibrium dynamics, and theoretical computer science.
+We work on problems in quantitative biology, non-equilibrium dynamics, and theoretical computer science.

 A frequent theme in our work is realizing neuro-inspired `intelligent' functions (like pattern recognition, statistical inference and learning) through the collective dynamics of physical and biological systems.

 1. Inference and anticipation of the environmental state by organisms

 2. Using non-equilibrium dynamics to decode temporal patterns and information

 (in gene regulation with the Tay lab, in circadian clocks with the Rust lab, in neural networks, )

 3. Disordered non-linear mechanics, origami and problems of control.

 Openings: If you are interested in working on such themes as a postdoc, graduate student or undergrad, contact email@example.com.

 1/11/2017: Weishun's poster (with David Schwab, Northwestern) accepted at Cosyne.